'Current CAP likely to rollover for 1-2 years' - Kelly

 The current 2014-2020 Common Agricultural Policy (CAP) programme is likely to be rolled over for an additional two years, an MEP has cautioned.

-Speaking Thursday night (March 14) on the latest episode of FarmLand, Sean Kelly MEP for Ireland-South, outlined that the much-anticipated reform of the CAP post-2020 is now expected to be pushed back due to increasing deadline pressures in Brussels ahead of the upcoming European Elections 2019.
+Speaking on the latest episode of FarmLand, Sean Kelly, MEP for Ireland-South, outlined that the much-anticipated reform of the CAP post-2020 is now expected to be pushed back due to increasing deadline pressures in Brussels ahead of the upcoming European elections in May.

 Kelly also highlighted that the proposals had, in fact, been delayed by the European Parliament’s Committee on Agriculture and Rural Development.

-The MEP for Ireland-South went on to say that the proposals, therefore, could not be voted on by the parliament.
+Kelly went on to say that the proposals therefore could not be voted on by the parliament.

 Limbo